StarRocks/starrocks/docs/integrations/authenticate_to_aws_resources.md

 The instance profile-based credential method allows you to directly grant privileges on AWS resources to your StarRocks cluster.
 In theory, any cluster user who can log in to the cluster can perform permitted actions on your AWS resources according to the AWS IAM policies you have configured.
 The typical scenario for this use case is that you do not need any AWS resource access control between multiple cluster users in the cluster.
 This credential method means no isolation is required within the same cluster.

-However, this credential method still can be seen as a cluster-level safe access control solution, because whoever can log in to the cluster is controlled by the cluster user `admin`.
+However, this credential method still can be seen as a cluster-level safe access control solution, because whoever can log in to the cluster is controlled by the cluster administrator.

 ### Assumed role-based credential